joeodx/AZURE_cloud/High_avaliabilty_scalabilty/README.md

 ```
 ssh -i ~/.ssh/tech258-joeod-az-key -p 50001 adminuser@http://4.158.76.75/
 ```
 4. Now SSH into your unhealthy instance with that command.
-You can trobleshoot what the issues is.
+You can trobleshoot what the issue is.

 <br>